in ,

 He says it is hard to be a top-tier football recruit and wrestle — which can be a humbling sport.
 Eaton did it himself in high school, playing baseball, football and wrestling.
 He knows how tough it is…

-Yes, there's even more to this article!
+Yes, there's even more!

 The Best Texas Wrestling Content.